 - Butter beans!
 You could sub cannelinis or any other white beans but those big creamy butter beans (aka large lima beans, gigante beans) will always be top of my white bean list.
 I make mine from dried using an instant pot, but if cans are your preference, you want two cans.

 - Spices.
 We cook a few spices into the onions and peppers, just to keep the flavor profile more interesting.
 Lots of dried Italian herb mix, smoked paprika and fennel seeds.
-The latter two add almost a sausage-y vibe to the dish which is where the “Tuscan” vibe comes from.
+The latter two add almost a sausage-y vibe to the dish which is another way the “Tuscan” vibe comes through.
 When I say this recipe is flexible, I mean it for everything except the spices.
 Don’t skip them!
 They make it so perfect.

 - Red pesto.
 I am using jarred, but you could make your own if you want to keep things super duper fresh here.
 (Need a recipe?
 Try Erren’s red pesto.)
 I’ve never tried it with green pesto and I don’t think I’d want to.
 With the spices we’re using, red pesto is a match made in heaven.